-The strategies are intended to be the activities through which SU will achieve the goals and objectives.
-This is a draft version of the Strategies.
-University approval for the Strategies will be sought in fall 2012 through spring 2013.
+The strategies are intended to be the activities through which SU will achieve the AMP goals and objectives.

-The AMP Task Force has identified 18 strategies as crucial to the implementation of the Academic Master Plan and to the achievement of its goals and objectives.
+The AMP Task Force has identified 18 strategies as crucial to the implementation of the AMP and to the achievement of its goals and objectives.
 The description of each strategy can be found below.
 These strategies were identified through the Task Force's work and the feedback it received from the university community since fall 2009.
-The Task Force has prioritized these strategies with respect to coordinated institutional efforts in the next one to five years.
+The Task Force has prioritized these strategies with respect to coordinated institutional efforts over the next one to five years.
 This prioritization will help SU to focus its time and resources first on those activities that are most critical to the success of its students.

 Stra tegies

 Priority Curriculum Students & Faculty & Support &

 Learning Teaching Administration

 Critical Need

 SU should begin to address in D, E, K, N, B, F, G С A, Q

 the 2012-2014 academic year O, P

 (next academic year)

 Essential Need

-SU should begin to address in Н M , L R
+SU should begin to address in Н M, L R

 the 2014-2016 academic years

 (next 2-3 academic years)

 Important Need

-SU should begin to address in l, J
+SU should begin to address in I, J

 the 2016-2018 academic years

 (next 4-5 academic years)

-These strategies support the AMP goals and objectives, the University's strategic goals, PASSHE's core areas, the recommendations and suggestions from SU's most recent Middle States self-study and visiting team report, and SU's PASSHE performance indicators (Appendices 1-4).
+These strategies support the AMP goals and objectives, the university's strategic goals, PASSHE's core areas, the recommendations and suggestions from SU's most recent Middle States self-study and visiting team report, as well as SU's PASSHE performance indicators (Appendices 2-5).
 Colleges, departments, offices, committees, faculty, staff, and administrators may also begin to tie their collective activities and plans to these strategies, as appropriate and consistent with their own goals and objectives.

 The description of each strategy can be found below.
-In addition, the Task Force has identified existing or new university constituencies that that should be included in the work to address each strategy (Appendix 5).
-Representatives from these impacted constituencies should be consulted or included in the groups which are eventually charged to address each strategy.
-The Task Force has also compiled a list of suggested activities from the feedback provided by the campus community (Appendix 6).
+In addition, the Task Force has identified existing or new university constituencies that that should be included in the work to address each strategy (Appendix 6).
+Representatives from these impacted constituencies should be consulted or included in the groups that are eventually charged to address each strategy.
+The Task Force has also compiled a list of suggested activities based upon the feedback provided by the campus community (Appendix 7).
 The Task Force has provided these suggested activities to the charged groups for their further consideration.
 In some cases, these activities may already have begun or have been completed.
 In other cases, these activities may require further investigation and evaluation with respect to their feasibility, appropriateness for SU, and fundability.
-See Appendix 6 for additional information and details on the suggested activities.
+See Appendix 7 for additional information and details on the suggested activities.
+Additional strategies may be identified as the AMP is implemented and evolves.